keerthanadungala/gatorHive/Sprint2.md

 - **App.test.js** – Ensures the main app component initializes correctly and routes work as expected.

 **How to Run Vitest Unit Tests**
-1. Navigate to the project root directory.
+1. Navigate to the project Frontend directory.
 2. Install Vitest:
    ```bash
    npm install vitest --save-dev